ano/Machform-SQL-Generator-for-Form/README.md

 # Overview
 Takes the **form_id** for a specific form and generates an SQL query for that form.
-It can also take an entry_id to limit the generation to a specific entry
+It can also take an **entry_id** to limit the sql generated to focus on a specific entry.
+See the Parameters section for more parameters that can be used.

 # Instructions